• Home

 Individual differential allocations of effort will be reviewed each year for tenured faculty to allow for individual flexibility and to assure equal opportunity to each faculty member for new allocations while maintaining the ideal balance of 40-40-20 for the department faculty members as a whole, with the exception of teaching professors who will maintain their contractual allocation of effort.

-The Department of French, Francophone & Italian Studies expects faculty to devote equal attention to teaching and research.
+The Department of French, Francophone and Italian Studies expects faculty to devote equal attention to teaching and research.
 When evaluating faculty performance for positions other than Assistant, Associate, or Full Teaching Professor, the department applies the weights of 40 percent for teaching, 40 percent for research, and 20 percent for service to the university, community, and profession.
 Teaching Professors will be evaluated based on their contractual allocation of effort.
 These weights are the same for tenured and non-tenured faculty, although the department recognizes that the specific contributions of faculty members to the department’s mission will differ depending on career stage.

 Changes in the standards 40/40/20 allocation of effort for a set period of time can be initiated by the tenured faculty member or department chair.
 (In the case of teaching professors, their contractual allocation of effort cannot be changed.)
 In the case of eligible faculty, these changes can be short- or long- term and must correspond to changes in work-load not just evaluation criteria.
 Reasons for alterations can include short-term items such as funded research or longer term career-stage issues.
-Faculty members in the Department of French, Francophone & Italian Studies are not allowed to reduce their teaching or research to less than 10 percent on permanent DAE agreements.
+Faculty members in the Department of French, Francophone and Italian Studies are not allowed to reduce their teaching or research to less than 10 percent on permanent DAE agreements.
 Departmental needs take precedence over individual needs when making decisions to alter a faculty member’s allocation of effort; such redistribution must be consistent with the best interests of the unit.
 The most likely occasion for consideration of such changes is in discussion between the chair and the individual faculty member following annual performance evaluations, or sooner so that appropriate arrangements may be made at the unit level for the coverage of course offerings.
 Changes in faculty effort are to be negotiated and agreed upon before the start of the next academic year.
 Any individualized changes in faculty allocation of effort will be negotiated with the chair and documented in the faculty member's personnel file.

 For short-term DAE agreements (one academic year or less), the DAE is ultimately approved by the chair of the unit.
 For long-term DAE agreements (lasting beyond one year), approval must also be sought from the appropriate contact dean in the College.
 All Differential Allocation of Efforts are reported annually to the College Dean's Office.
 For long-term DAEs, the supporting documentation is also provided to the College and the Provost's Offices.
 Agreements for long-term DAEs must be reviewed every three years.